timothyyu/gdax-orderbook-ml/README.md

 - Removal of deprecated packages + base package version upgrade (i.e. Pandas)
 - Development groundwork for automation pipeline for automated hourly data scrape, cycling, and training for model through segregated instance or live online-based model
 - Usage of in-line markdown cells in-notebook for readability and consistency

-**8_program_structure_improvement.ipynb**:
 - Even further refinement to program structure
 - Function scope and structure & function creation for common operations
 - Parsing of raw data into 4 separate l2 update (4 consecutive 15 minute l2update segments)

-- Machine learning model refinement & training + model structure updates
+**9a_model_restructure.ipynb**:
+- Notebook used for further development of model in different formats, and testing of reduced complexity models
+    - Keras Sequential() Model
+    - Keras Functional API
-- *Currently broken*:
+    - Raw Tensorflow

-    - API calls from the gdax-python API for candlestick data for the first timestamp of each l2update_15min file (1 hour of l2 updates split into four 15-minute increments) currently not working; see pull requests
+**8_program_structure_improvement.ipynb**:
+- Previous notebook with proof-of-concept output results
+    - Several function calls via API and multiple packages required are deprecated
+    - Use as reference for updated development files/notebooks

 **6_raw_dataset_update.ipynb**:
-- Notebook file used to scrape/update raw_data for both MongoDB and csv format, 1 hour of websocket data from GDAX)
+- Notebook file used to scrape/update raw_data for both MongoDB and csv format, 1 hour of websocket data from GDAX
     - L2 Snapshot + L2 Updates without overhead of Match data response (does not have Match data; test data has Match data and adds significant I/O overhead)

 ### Folder/Repository Structure